wsaihopfsg/vos-scripting-how-to/intro/Basic/OcrItalic/OcrItalic.rst

 ######################################

 ..
 Note::
-  This section describes how template matching is conceptually applied in OCR.
+  This section describes how template matching is applied in OCR conceptually.
 The authors have no idea how VOS actually implements OCR.

 * In template-based OCR, the taught-in characters served as templates for detection of the unknown character.
 For example, we have taught-in 3 characters A, B, C and their binary representation shown below.